KodyKendall/llamapress/README.md

 ## Why Open Source?

 ### 🌐 Economic & Market Forces
 Software development costs are plummeting, thanks to the rise of open source and LLMs.
-We're leading the charge by merging an open-source CRM/CMS with LLMs, outpacing the competition and offering unparalleled value.
+We're leading the charge by merging an open-source CRM/CMS with LLMs.

 ### 👤 User-Centric Reasons
 - **Freedom and Control:** You own your data and your software.
 No lock-ins, no hidden agendas.